 Here is a question from 2001:

+What is a Function?
 I can't exactly understand the meaning of function.
 I mean I've read many definitions and I've asked many teachers, but I still don't completely understand.
 Is there a better definition you can give me?
+Thank you very much for your time.

 I answered:

-There are many ways to define functions, depending on how precise we want to be, and how we are approaching the subject.
+Hi, Anjali, There are many ways to define functions, depending on how precise we want to be, and how we are approaching the subject.
 But the basic idea is simple: a function is something that takes some sort of "input" (usually numbers in algebra, but it can be anything else), and for each possible input produces some "output."
 For example, any algebraic expression involving one or more variables can be seen as a function; for any set of values of the variables, the expression produces a single value.
-This expression is a function of a single variable x:
+This expression is a function of a single variable x: 3x - 1

 Keep in mind that an expression is just one way to define a function.
 The important thing is that this expression is a function, even if we haven’t yet called it that!

 We can explicitly call this a function by naming it (I'll call it "L" just to be different) and defining the value of the function for any input.
-We do this by stating that its value for any value of the input is the value of our expression when x has that value:
+We do this by stating that its value for any value of the input is the value of our expression when x has that value: L(x) = 3x - 1 This says that for any value of the variable x (the input), the value of the function (the output) is 3 times x, minus 1.
+You don't have to use an expression like this to define a function; any description of how to get the output from the input will work.
+But this is the usual way you will see functions defined.

 Alternative ways to define a function would be to make a table of values, like this: